Australia launches controversial COVID-19 tracking app as some states start easing rules

 In New Zealand, there were four new confirmed cases, bringing the total to 1,121.
 Eighteen people have died, health ministry data showed.

-On Monday, New Zealand will start ease some of the world’s strictest lockdown measures, and is also set to roll out a tracing app soon, but Prime Minister Jacinda Ardern has warned this is not the only panacea.
+On Tuesday, New Zealand will start to ease some of the world’s strictest lockdown measures, and is also set to roll out a tracing app soon, but Prime Minister Jacinda Ardern has warned this is not the only panacea.

 “We have been very clear on from the beginning that no tracking app provides a silver bullet,” Ardern said earlier this month.